Note

 If the data you're trying to view is older than two weeks, try limiting your time filter and try again.
 Traces are deleted after seven days.

-Profiler randomly runs two minutes per hour on each virtual machine hosting applications with Profiler enabled.
+The .NET Profiler randomly runs two minutes per hour on each virtual machine hosting applications with Profiler enabled.

 Note

-There is no additional cost for storing data captured by Profiler.
+There is no additional cost for storing data captured by .NET Profiler.
 The data is automatically deleted after 15 days.

 Can you access the gateway?